WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 When calling the :func:`Extruder.extrude` function the :class:`Extruder` will randomly sample rays inside the cone area equal to the number of extruded particles.
 Each ray that hits an object will spawn a particle of the specified material.
-See :ref:`materials_label` for more information about different types of materials and their properties which also have to be supplied to the :class:`Extruder`.
+See :ref:`Materials <Materials>` for more information about different types of materials and their properties which also have to be supplied to the :class:`Extruder`.

 Note that the :class:`Extruder` supports dynamic changes of both the extruder pattern as well as the type and properties of materials.